ilduchea/Mario-s-Specialty-Foods/README.md

   * seeding using Faker
     * 50 products
     * 250 reviews

+  * Scopes
+    * The product with the most reviews.
+    * The three most recently added products.
+    * All products made in the USA for buyers that want to buy local products.

 2. User Stories
   * Site admins should be able to add, update and delete new products.
 (Don't worry about user authentication; assume everyone who visits the site is an admin for now).
   * Users should be able to click an individual product to see its detail page.
 (You will not be expected to show the product's average rating; that's included in the further exploration section.)